 Before you roll up your sleeves, let's make sure you have everything you need.
 Tackling a clogged AC drain line is a totally doable weekend project, but having the right tools and cleaning solutions on hand will make the process much smoother.
 A little preparation goes a long way in getting the job done quickly and safely, so you can get back to enjoying a cool, comfortable home.
 Let's walk through your pre-job checklist.

-Your Cleaning Toolkit
+Gathering Your Cleaning Tools

 You probably have most of what you need already.
 Gather your supplies before you start so you aren't running to the store mid-project.
 You’ll want a wet/dry vacuum, which is the star player for pulling out stubborn clogs.
 Also, grab some distilled white vinegar; it’s a fantastic, non-toxic cleaner for this task.
 To help pour the vinegar into the line, you’ll need a small funnel or even a turkey baster.
 Finally, find a stiff, thin brush or a pipe cleaner to dislodge any gunk that’s easy to reach.